 Our revenue decreased 3.4% in the six months ended May 31, 2020, compared to the six months ended May 31, 2019, primarily reflecting the impact of "shelter in place" restrictions in response to COVID-19 in various countries in which we operate.
 These restrictions adversely impacted the ability of many of our employees to work productively for the full period despite client demand.
 Revenue from clients in our technology and consumer electronics vertical increased as a result of increased volumes from several hardware and software manufacturing clients.
 These increases were partially offset by a small decrease in revenue from our largest client in the vertical and a few other hardware and software manufacturing clients.
 Revenue from clients in our communications and media vertical decreased primarily due to a decrease in revenues from our largest client in this vertical caused by a combination of lower volumes, more services provided from our offshore locations and COVID-19 impacts on our employees' ability to work productively despite client demand.
-Revenue from clients in our retail, travel and ecommerce vertical decreased due to reduced volumes from several travel and tourism clients, partially offset by increased volume from a few retail and ecommerce clients.
-Revenues from clients in the banking, financial services and insurance vertical increased due to increased volumes from several clients in the vertical.
-Revenues from clients in our healthcare vertical increased due to an increase in volumes with a few health insurance clients, partially offset by decreases in volumes from a few health insurance clients.
-Revenues from our largest automotive client and few other automotive clients, partially offset by growth with a few government clients.
+Revenue from a few retail and ecommerce vertical decreased due to reduced volumes from several travel and tourism clients, partially offset by increased volumes from a few retail and ecommerce clients.
+Revenues from clients in our healthcare vertical increased due to increased volumes from several clients in the vertical.
+Revenues from clients in our healthcare vertical increased due to an increase in volumes with a few health insurance clients, partially offset by growth with a few government clients.
+The decrease in revenues from our largest automotive client and few other automotive clients, partially offset by growth with a few government clients.
 The decrease in revenues includes the negative translation effect of foreign currencies of \$29.8 million.
-The negative foreign currency translation effect on revenue was primarily due to the weakening of the Brazilian real, Australian dollar, British pound and euro agai
+The negative foreign currency translation effect on revenue was primarily due to the weakening of the Brazilian real, Australian dollar, British pound and euro against the U.S. dollar.